 There may be an instance wherein you see that your desktop fonts and images are stretched out either vertically or horizontally.
 The stretched desktop display makes the font appear larger and indistinct in such a way that it stretches the entire screen contents to fit the monitor.
 This, in fact, distorts the entire screen making it hard to read the desktop contents.

 It is also worth noting that the desktop screen basically looks stretched when the desktop pixels are uneven and broken that stretches the image either horizontally or vertically.

 The cause of the stretched display problem can be either the faulty configuration of screen resolution usually caused by some random key hits or the use of some faulty graphics drivers.
 In this article, we discuss some solutions to fix the problem.

 Right-click on the desktop and click on Display Settings from the context menu.

-In the settings page, under the customize your display option, go to Advanced display settings.
+In the Windows 10 Settings page, under the customize your display option, go to Advanced display settings.

 Under the Resolution option, make sure the pixel resolution is set to the recommended level.
 If not change the resolution to the recommended value from the drop-down menu.